NigelFinegan5p/project-1/README.md

 We are a growing SEO agency built on a vision, and that is providing a real options for safe, natural, and sure-fire growth through Search Engine Optimization in an increasingly mobile first world.

-We are SEO experts and account managers based out of the mill Enterprise Hub, Drogheda who you will get to know as business partners as primary focus is the long term sustainability of the SME sector in E-Commerce.
+We are SEO experts and account managers based out of the mill Enterprise Hub, Drogheda, who you will get to know as business partners as our primary focus is the long term sustainability of the SME sector in E-Commerce.
 ## Project Goals

 ### User Goals
--   Finding a Digital SEO agency focused on the SME sector and the nuances within, industry, sector and markets.
+-   Finding a Digital SEO agency focused on the SME sector and the nuances within each industry, sector and market.
--   See service and package offer with clear structure & pricing.
+-   See our service and package offers with clear structure & pricing.
--   Find information about the agency and the their location.
+-   Find information about the agency and their location.
 -   Find the location and contact details of the agency.

 ### Site Owner Goals